 By taking to heart the best advice that science has to offer on the subject of effective persuasion, the Humanist movement will become better at convincing people to take up and support freethinking values.
 As our cultural and political influence grows, we’ll lead more and more up the Freethought Road!

-In addition to my work as a philosopher at Harvard, I’ve been a political activist since my teens, working with the UK’s Liberal Democrat party in various roles as a volunteer in political campaigns.
+In addition to my work as a philosopher at Harvard (I’m ABD, writing a thess on Free Thinking), I’ve been a political activist since my teens, working with the UK’s Liberal Democrat party in various roles as a volunteer in political campaigns.
 There I learnt how to go door to door convincing people to put up signs in support of our candidate, how to respond to constituents’ concerns over the phone, how to conduct effective petitions, and the traits of good political candidates.
 I continued my activism as a student at Cambridge, where I was Education Campaigns Officer for my Student Union.
-As an actor and singer with over 50 public performance credits to my name, I have honed the art of using my body as an instrument to convey ideas and emotions.
+As an actor and singer with over 50 public performance credits to my name, I have honed the art of using my body and voice as an instrument to convey ideas and emotions.
 As a high school debater, and later a high school teacher, I learned how to speak effectively in front of a hostile crowd, and win them over.

-Now, in Boston, I’m a board-member of Join the Impact MA (a direct action gay rights activist group), and travel around the country speaking on Humanism as a member of the Speaker’s Bureaus of the American Humanist Association, the Center for Inquiry, and the Secular Student Alliance.
-I help teach Persuasion: The Science and Art of Effective Influence with Gary Orren at the Harvard Kennedy School of Government – a class President Obama himself took as a graduate student, and which he credited for some of his success.
-I have studied and helped teach Public Narrative with Marshall Ganz, legendary community organizer who created Camp Obama, the community-organizing training program credited with much of the success of Obama’s Presidential Campaign.
-My final speech for that class is now used to teach Public Narrative to others, alongside speeches by Obama and Gandhi.
+Now, in Boston, I’ve been a board-member of Join the Impact MA (a direct action gay rights activist group), am a board member of SpeakOUT Boston (which uses stories to win hearts for LGBTQ equality), and travel around the country speaking on Humanism as a member of the Speaker’s Bureaus of the American Humanist Association, the Center for Inquiry, and the Secular Student Alliance.
+For three years I helped teach Persuasion: The Science and Art of Effective Influence with Gary Orren at the Harvard Kennedy School of Government – a class President Obama himself took as a graduate student, and which he credited for some of his success.
+I have studied, and this year helped teach, Public Narrative with Marshall Ganz, legendary community organizer who created Camp Obama, the community-organizing training program credited with much of the success of Obama’s Presidential Campaign.
+My final speech for that class is now used around the world to teach Public Narrative to others, alongside speeches by Obama and Gandhi – there are versions of my talk with Chinese subtitles floating around, legacy of its use as a tool to train activists worldwide.
+I now help organizations and individuals become more persuasive as a communications consultant through my project ROUSE Them: you can see my website for this work here.
+I’ve helped non-profits win tens of thousands of dollars in social entrepreneurship competitions, have helped political lobbyists push preferred policies, and teacher inspire their students.